-Policy Number 812: Holidays
+Policy Number 801: Holidays

 The Y provides full-time employees the following paid holidays each year, subject to the guidelines described below.
-Unless otherwise designated, when the holiday falls on a Saturday, it will generally be observed on the preceding Friday.
-When the holiday falls on a Sunday, it will generally be observed on the following Monday.
+Unless otherwise designated, when the holiday falls on a Saturday or Sunday a floating holiday will be issued.
+This day must be used by the end of the calendar year and will not carry over.